rawify/GPS.js/README.md

 - speed: Speed over the ground in km/h
 - track: Track angle in degrees
 - variation: Magnetic Variation
+- faa: The FAA mode, introduced with NMEA 2.3
 - valid: Indicates if the checksum is okay